 Double- versus single-sided printing.
 Most (just about all, actually) of IBM's "books" were double sided (duplex).
 We knew it was cheaper, but we also looked at the usefulness: When books were properly bound (say, ringed binders, stapled, or glued) readers preferred them, especially in situations where the writing described a figure on a facing page (no flipping).
 The findings only underscored the obvious, but at the time IBM was undergoing a major move to coerce employees to use the duplex features of office copiers.

 Page numbering / starting at page 1.
 Some books start the numbering at the very first sheet of paper; some use roman for the front matter and start arabic at the intro or chapter 1.
-When asked about the professional appearance, we found correlation between the job level of the reader and the opinion.
-Again, it was the obvious: As the level of the job increased, readers considered the roman - arabic method more professional; lower-level readers did not care.
+When asked about the professional appearance, we found correlation between the job level and education of the reader and the opinion.
+Again, it was the obvious: As the education or job level increased, readers considered the roman - arabic method more professional; lower-level and less-educated readers did not care.

 Readers like footnotes, to a degree.
 Most technical writing "experts" decry the use of footnotes.
 But readers considered them helpful, preferring them over text that interrupts the flow, and tended to report that footnotes gives a book a professional look.
 The "to a degree" means that once a footnote gets longer than a sentence or two, you might consider weaving the material into the body.

 Don't overuse notes.
-By this "note" I refer to small paragraphs of text that are set off from the running copy by some device like an icon or the word "note".
+By "note" I refer to small paragraphs set off from the running copy by some device like an icon or the word "note".
 A note should be reserved for important information that can't be woven into the body copy, perhaps because it goes off an a tangent.
-Lots of notes give readers the feeling that they are not important.
-To some readers (who are also writers) it shows the writer was too lazy to figure out a way to weave it in to the body.
+Copious notes give readers the feeling that they are not important.
+To some astute readers (some who are writers) it shows the writer was too lazy to figure out a way to weave it into the body.

 Centered page numbers were considered tacky by some readers.